fdavidsen/Personal-Data-Science-Projects/README.md

 # Personal Data Science Projects
-A collection of my personal projects that I made from tutorials and some for fun.
+A collection of my simple personal projects that I made from tutorials and some for fun.

 ## Table of Contents
 Project Name | Description |